Kenzo (brand): Collaborations

 In 2016, Kenzo announced its collaboration with H&M. Kenzo X H&M collection was released on November 3, 2016.
 The fashion house also collaborates with Inglot Cosmetics company, which manufactures make-up products.
 On March 21, 2018, Kenzo revealed Britney Spears as the face of its new 'La Collection Memento No. 2' campaign.
 The collaboration, marketed as #KenzoLovesBritney, features a variety of ready-to-wear nostalgic denim pieces for men and women.

 Campaigns

 Kenzo has been working with several high-profile photographers for its advertisement campaigns, including Jean-Baptiste Mondino (1996–1999), David LaChapelle (2019), Keizō Kitajima (2024) and Bruce Gilden (2025).

 For the Fall 2014 collection, Kenzo collaborated with filmmaker David Lynch, who mixed the soundtrack for the show and provided a large sculpture.

 For the Fall and Winter 2016 collection, Kenzo produced the campaign film The Realest Real starring Laura Harrier, Mahershala Ali, Natasha Lyonne, and Rowan Blanchard, and directed by Carrie Brownstein.
 Also in 2016, Sean Baker (The Florida Project, Red Rocket) directed a short film starring model Abbey Lee called Snowbird for Kenzo SS16.

-In 2023, Kenzo selected Vernon of South Korean boy band Seventeen as the brand's first global ambassador.
+In 2023, Kenzo selected Vernon, a member of South Korean boy band Seventeen, as the brand's first global ambassador.